rachelgreene/AutomationChallenge/README.md

 ## **Automated provisioning of Elastic Stack on K8S (Backed by Minikube in AWS)**

-This repository covers automated provisioning/testing of ElasticStack (*ElasticSearch/Filebeat/Kibana*) on Minikube.
-The setup includes provisoning an EC2 instance on AWS with Terraform and subsequently deploying *Docker, Minikube, Gitlab-CE (with runner)* inside the EC2 instance.
-CI/CD pipelines can then deploy ElasticStack on Minikube and run same basic tests.
+This repository covers automated provisioning of ElasticStack (*ElasticSearch/Filebeat/Kibana*) on Minikube.
+The setup includes provisoning an EC2 instance on AWS with Terraform and subsequently deploying *Docker, Minikube, kubectl, git, jq* inside the EC2 instance.
+CI/CD pipeline from jenkinsfile can then deploy ElasticStack on Minikube and run.

 ### **Pre-requisites:**
-- *Terraform* should be installed on your local machine
+-*Git* should be installed on your local machine -*Terraform* should be installed on your local machine
 - AWS access-key/secret pair
+-Execute terraform init, terraform plan , terraform apply -Install java , jenkins to run the CI/CD pipeline -Configure github weebhook to integrate with jenkins -Install Docker,Kubectl,minikube,jq